htruong/somebar/README.md

 If you have more than one LED, all the sockets will start listening from the base port (1738) and offset from there.

-And one special command forces somebar to quit: `quit`
+And one special command forces stripbar to quit: `quit`